-Before deciding if someone fits the leadership role or position available, you want to determine what it is about leaders that you're looking for.
-You need to know what characteristics and work ethic you want your leaders to have.
-From that point, you can begin to observe which of those you see inside the workplace and seek out potential leaders.
-[Read related: Popular Management Theories Decoded]
+Before deciding if someone fits the leadership role or position available, you want to determine what you're looking for in a leader.
+You need to know what characteristics and work ethic you want your company leaders to have.
+From that point, you can begin to observe which of those qualities you see inside the workplace and seek out potential leaders.
+[Read related article: Popular Management Theories Decoded]

 Marcel Schwantes, principal and founder of Leadership from the Core, wrote an article for Inc. about ways to identify a leader within a business.
 He explains that great leaders put the business first and lead by example.

-"They are not motivated by power, wealth, status, fame or approval," Schwantes writes.
+"They are not motivated by power, wealth, status, fame or approval," Schwantes wrote.
 "They are, instead, intrinsically motivated and humble enough to always do the right thing."

-A true leader communicates with their team to keep them updated and to show that they are valued.
-Marillyn Hewson, chairman, president, and CEO of Lockheed Martin, believes that leaders should communicate often in order to provide stability within the workplace, even during times of change.
+A true leader communicates with their team to keep them updated and show that they are valued.
+Marillyn Hewson, executive chair at Lockheed Martin, believes that leaders should communicate often to provide stability within the workplace, even during times of change.

 True leaders will be the ones driving results, according to Schwantes.
-They will be the ones that are intentionally learning more, challenging themselves and others, improving the workplace environment and work ethic, and encouraging teams to achieve goals.
+They will be the ones intentionally learning more, challenging themselves and others, improving the workplace environment and work ethics, and encouraging teams to achieve goals.